8kto/dev-scritps/env/vim/vimrc.md

 By default files will be opened in the same window as the netrw directory browser.
 To change this behaviour the netrw_browse_split option may be set.
 The options are as follows
-+ 1: open files in a new horizontal split
++ 1: Open files in a new horizontal split
-+ 2: open files in a new vertical split
++ 2: Open files in a new vertical split
-+ 3: open files in a new tab
++ 3: Open files in a new tab
-+ 4: open in previous window
++ 4: Open in previous window

 ```vim
 let g:netrw_browse_split = 2